 Supporting Your Apprentice

-Taking on an apprentice essentially works on a two way street.
-What you as the employer put in to training the apprentice, embedding valuable knowledge, skill and insight will usually provide you with a complete and well-trained apprentice come end-point assessment time.
+Taking on an Apprentice is a two-way street.
+What you as the Employer put into training the Apprentice, embedding valuable knowledge, skills and insight will usually provide you with a complete and well-trained Apprentice come End-Point Assessment time.

-Employers must be able to provide their apprentice with an induction into their role and provide on-the-job training.
-Ensuring that an apprentice feels comfortable in their surroundings, making yourself approachable as an employer when they have questions are two key initial building blocks.
+Employers must be able to provide their Apprentice with an induction into their role and provide On-the-Job Training.
+Ensuring that an Apprentice feels comfortable in their surroundings and making yourself approachable as an Employer when they have questions are two key initial building blocks.

-It’s always a good idea to remember that an apprentice has committed to you and committed to learn the job inside out in order to help their career prospects and your company.
-Offering support and training opportunities where you can will be invaluable, aside from the off-the-job training obligations you will be under throughout their apprenticeship, it will help with their personal and professional development.
+It’s always a good idea to remember that an Apprentice has committed to you and committed to learning the job inside out in order to help their career prospects and your company.
+Offering support and training opportunities where you can will be invaluable to their personal and professional development.

-A good idea might to be to provide your apprentice with a role model or apply a shadowing/mentoring approach so your apprentice has someone to take advice from and enhance their skills and opportunities.
+A good idea might be to provide your Apprentice with a role model or apply a shadowing/mentoring approach so your Apprentice has someone to take advice from and enhance their skills and opportunities.

-The use of regular appraisals or catch ups may also prove to be excellent tools to recap with your apprentice on their projects, progress and targets moving forwards.
-It will also present a great opportunity for you to see where they’re at in terms of being end-point assessment ready with one eye on the gateway meeting ahead.
+The use of regular appraisals or catch-ups may also prove to be excellent tools to recap with your Apprentice on their projects, progress and targets moving forward.
+It will also present a great opportunity for you to see where they’re at in terms of being End-Point Assessment ready with one eye on the Gateway meeting ahead.